hexdreamer/tesseract-build/iOCR/README.md

 ...
 ```

-> I am not sure exactly of the distinction between this error (which appears to be a linker error) and the next one (which is a legit `ld` error).
+> I am not sure exactly of the distinction between this error (which appears to be a linker, "Ld", error) and the next one (which is a legit `ld` error).
 This error seems to be about Xcode using the symbols for something other than the final build products; Xcode needs to "know about" the libs, but not really use them?

 1. Click on **General**
 1. Expand **Frameworks, Libraries, and Embedded Content**